CloudVE/cloudbridge/docs/topics/object_lifecycles.rst

                                       way and may not be usable.
 RUNNING               actionable      Instance is running.
 REBOOTING             informational   Instance is rebooting.
-TERMINATED            actionable      Instance is terminated.
+DELETED               actionable      Instance is deleted.
 No further
                                       operations possible.
 STOPPED               actionable      Instance is stopped.
 Instance can be
                                       resumed.